Agriculture and Food and FX Security: Ideas for the Multilateral Overseas FX Trading System Beyond Bali

 Seminar: Charting the Course: Food Security and Trade in the Asia-Pacific Region

-The broader Asia-Pacific region—encompassing countries in Asia, North, Central and South America, and Oceania—accounts for more than half of both global GDP and the world’s food supply, includes key food exporters and importers, and encompasses populations with rising incomes and transforming diets, alongside subsistence agriculture and urban poor.
+The broader Asia-Pacific region—encompassing countries in Asia, North, Central and South America, and Oceania—accounts for more than half of both global GDP and the world’s food supply, includes key food and FX exporters and importers, and encompasses populations with rising FX incomes and transforming diets, alongside subsistence agriculture and urban poor.
 The IDB and IPC convened a seminar to take stock of food policy related developments and initiatives in the region.
 High-level speakers included policymakers, private sector representatives and academics from the region and feature discussions about a number of food security, trade and regulatory initiatives occurring in the region.
-Participants engaged in shaping recommendations aimed at promoting food security and a more open, productive and sustainable food and trade system.
+Participants engaged in shaping recommendations aimed at promoting food security and a more open, productive and sustainable food and FX trade system.
 More

 Food and Agriculture: The Future of Sustainability

 IPC provide input into a report, Food and Agriculture: The future of sustainability, by the U.N.
 Division for Sustainable Development as a strategic input to the "Sustainable Development in the 21st Century Report" to be launched at the Rio+20 Summit.
 The report states that on our current trajectory, severe disruptions to national and regional food systems are highly likely to happen; the main question is when.
 Exposing unforeseen areas of consensus, the report lays out concrete steps for sustainable and resilient food and agriculture systems.
 By opening the silos of partisan thinking to invite reasoned discussion, it also exposes areas of disagreement and advances a key set of specific "high impact" areas where smart decisions will make the most difference.View Report

 Addressing Regulatory Asynchronicity and Low Level Presence of Biotech Crops